Ashish-Kondal/Climate_Forecast_Verification/README.md

 Heidke Skill Score Calculation: Implement the computation of Heidke Skill Scores to quantitatively assess the accuracy of categorical forecasts.

 Spatial Analysis: Perform spatial analyses to assess forecast skills across different regions.

+## Scripts
+Scripts have .Rmd extension, so make sure to change .R file into .Rmd for better readability and flawless execution.